 Is your child over-clingy and having trouble being apart from you as a parent?

-Perhaps you and your child are finding the break-up of your family difficult?
+Are you and your child finding the break-up of your family difficult?

 Has the school identified problems with your child’s ability to mix with other children?

 Does your child now need professional hypnotherapy to help them gain their independence?

 As a family therapist and children’s therapist as well as a clinical hypnotherapist, I frequently use hypnosis to help people and children gain or regain a sense of independence.